mitchest/BEES-ecocomp/README.md

 #### Upcoming sessions:

-10 July: Intro to Git (version control) - Will C  (Happening right now!)
+10 July: Intro to Git (version control) - Will C  (Happening right now and again right now!)

 #### Past sessions:
 1/3 July:  Workshop on LM/GLM/GLMM with freqentist and bayesian inference